gI0baI/fast-flags/README.md

 2. `%localappdata%/Roblox/Versions/ClientSettings/ClientAppSettings.json`

 > [!NOTE]
 > For every installation and update, Roblox clears the `ClientSettings` folder.
-It's best to keep a backup of your `ClientAppSettings.json` file
+It's best to keep a backup of your `ClientAppSettings.json` file.
 > You may install [Bloxstrap](https://github.com/pizzaboxer/bloxstrap) for automatic changes

 ### Modifying the JSON Flags file